morassman/process-palette/README.md

 # Process Palette
-With Process Palette you can add custom entries to the command palette to run any command that you typically would from a terminal.
-This prevents you from having to switch to a terminal each time you need to run something and is especially useful for shell commands that you use regularly.
+Run parameterized shell commands from Atom.

+Highlights:
+- Parameterize commands with values from the workspace, e.g, file path, project path, selected text, etc.
+- Add entries to the command palette with optionally shortcut keys for each command.
+- Define parameterized environment variables.
+- Run multiple instances of commands in parallel.
+- Provides a convenient graphical editor.
+No need to edit configuration files directly unless you want to.
+- Integrates with the project tree.
+Select a file in the project tree and choose which command to run it with.

 See the [changelog](https://github.com/morassman/process-palette/blob/master/CHANGELOG.md) for the latest improvements.

+## Examples
-**Add a command for running Python scripts**
+### Add a command for running Python scripts

 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/demo.gif?raw=true)

+<a name="tree_view_example"></a>
-**Run commands that target files directly from the project view**
+### Run commands that target files directly from the project tree

 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/demo2.gif?raw=true)